 You’ll find a lot of good information about hiking Half Dome at this link.
 Scroll to the bottom of that page and you’ll find this link to information about getting a permit for hiking Half Dome, which is required whether you’re hiking it one day from Yosemite Valley or during a backpacking trip.
 The park sets a limit of 300 hikers a day, and I think that’s a smart policy, having hiked it before the permit was required for dayhikers and seen many hundreds of people backed up on the cables, creating not just an inconvenience but a safety hazard.

 Backpackers, including those (like you) who want to camp in Little Yosemite Valley before going up Half Dome, should apply for a Half Dome permit with their wilderness permit.
-I did it that way on my most-recent hike of Half Dome, and it may be easier than entering the dayhikers’ lottery, though I’m speculating that more people apply to dayhike it than to backpack to Half Dome.
+I did it that way on my most-recent hike of Half Dome, and it may be easier than entering the dayhikers’ lottery; I suspect that more people apply to dayhike it than to backpack to Half Dome.

 Score a popular permit using my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”

-See all of my stories about Yosemite National Park, including my feature stories about dayhiking to Yosemite Valley waterfalls, thru-hiking the John Muir Trail, and a 65-mile backpacking trip south of Tuolumne Meadows, plus all of my Ask Me posts about Yosemite, and all of my stories about adventures in California national parks.
+See all of my stories about Yosemite National Park, including my feature stories about dayhiking to Yosemite Valley waterfalls, thru-hiking the John Muir Trail, and a pair of long backpacking trips through the most-remote parts of Yosemite, plus all of my Ask Me posts about Yosemite, and all of my stories about adventures in California national parks.